couchbase/query/README.md

     * __Merge__

-### Execute
+### Execution

-The execute package implements query execution.
+The execution package implements query execution.
 The objects in this package mirror those in the plan package, except that these are the running instances.